DragoJelavic/sports-complex/readme.md

     cd sports-complex
     ```

-2. Create a `.env` file in the root directory and populate it with your environment variables:
+2. Create a `.env` file in the root directory by duplicating ``.env.example`` and populate it with your environment variables.
+Don't forget that variables in docker.compose must match these from `.env`:

     ```plaintext
     # APP